paulh002/VFO-ESP32-Si5351/README.md

 To controle the SI5351 I updated the Etherkit library https://github.com/etherkit/Si5351Arduino With a new I2C not using the build in I2C because it does not work with SI5351.
+Also if used above 100 Mhz a lot of click noise was heard, this is fixed by moving clock 1 and 2 to PLLB and have clock 0 on PLLA.
+Also the PLL reset is not necessary only when first time set.
+(PLL resets are only necessary during start up and incase of fixed phase set between outputs.)

 ![VFO](https://github.com/paulh002/VFO-ESP32-Si5351/blob/master/VFO_PCB1.jpg)
 ![VFO](https://github.com/paulh002/VFO-ESP32-Si5351/blob/master/VFO_PCB2.jpg)